Lluisaac/CustomizableCellularAutomaton/README.md

 This rule is defined using a transition by enumeration with a different neighbourhood and a probability.
 The probability is of 2/3.
 8. **Orange**, a yellow cell will become orange.
 This rule is defined using a transition by default.
 If a cell is yellow, the transition makes it orange.
+9. **Purple**, a purple cell will become orange with a probability of 1/3, cyan with a probability of 1/3 and stay the same with a probability of 1/3.
+This rule is defined using a transition by default with a different probability.